vardhannnn/Urban-Metro-Planning-using-Machine-Learning/README.md

 pip install pandas numpy scikit-learn tensorflow xgboost matplotlib seaborn flask (Note: Some specific database connectors or API keys might be required based on the actual implementation, which are not detailed in the report but are good to consider for a real project.)

+Bash

+use the provided flaskpy code in the collab notebook and run the entire code flask should splash ngrok screen and provide a return address copy the address and paste it inside await fetch part in the HTML code run the HTML code and enter data for appropriate responses

 ## Contributors:
 <a href="https://github.com/vardhannnn">Jaivardhan Tamminana</a>
 <strong> • </strong>